 Available funds will be dependent on endowment income, but it is reasonable to anticipate an annual pool of as much as $17,000 per year.

 Individual faculty members, teams of faculty from a single department or program, or groups of faculty from multiple departments or programs are encouraged to submit proposals for use of Clapp funds, and priority will be given to collaborative proposals.
-Honoraria will typically be funded for no more than $2000 per two-three day visit, or $5000 per week.
+When a department receives major funding from the Clapp Fund (such as for a semester visitor), it should not anticipate Clapp support for several years.